-East Anglia is one of the driest regions in the UK and has and dense soils with high proportions of clay.
+East Anglia is one of the driest regions in the UK and has dense soils with high proportions of clay.
 Vineyards here are known for producing aromatic and elegant white wines from the grape variety Bacchus.
-They also successful grow some German crossings such as Reichensteiner, Schonburger and Huxelrebe.
+They also successfully grow some German crossings such as Reichensteiner, Schonburger and Huxelrebe.
 In fact, our own widely acclaimed No 1 is made from East Anglian Bacchus.

-Boarding London this region is home to five of the leading wine producers in the UK.
+Bordering London, this region is home to five of the leading wine producers in the UK.
 Surrey has chalky soils that are made up of the remains of ancient marine fossils.
-It is the second region in the UK that a Champagne house invested in and is home to one of the largest wine producers in England, Denbie’s Estate.
+It is the second region in the UK that a Champagne house has invested in and is home to one of the largest wine producers in England, Denbie’s Estate.

-The south west of England includes the counties of Shropshire, Herefordshire, Worcestershire, Gloucestershire, Bath, Bristol, Somerset, Devon and Cornwall.
-Here the vineyards are smaller than the those you find in the south east of England, however the still produce some amazing wines.
-Some of the main grape varieties you will find in this region are Pinot Noir, Seyval Blanc and Reichenstiner.
+The south west of England includes the counties of Shropshire, Herefordshire, Worcestershire, Gloucestershire, Somerset, Devon and Cornwall.
+Here the vineyards are smaller than those you find in the south east of England, but they still produce some amazing wines.
+Some of the main grape varieties you will find in this region are Pinot Noir, Seyval Blanc and Reichensteiner.

 Yes, vines are grown as far north as Yorkshire!
-This is the most northerly vine growing region in the UK, however vine growing in Northern England dates back to the Roman times when Benedicitine monks made wine in this area.
+This is the most northerly vine growing region in the UK.
+Vine growing in Northern England dates back to the Roman times when Benedictine monks made wine in this area.